 Jim Giblin is considered to be a pioneer in modern juvenile nonfiction, both as an editor (longtime editor and publisher of Clarion Books) and for his personal writing.

 The James Cross Giblin Scholarship Fund for juvenile nonfiction was established in 2012.
-All of our upcoming nonfiction workshops are eligible for funds from this source.
-Click here for an application.
+Click here for an application or to find out more about the scholarship.

 Posted on: February 1, 2016